pynshaixcx/ClassWhisper/README.md

+# Class Whisper: Anonymous Academic Feedback Platform

-Class Whisper is a web application for anonymous academic feedback, built with Django.
+Class Whisper is a comprehensive web application for anonymous academic feedback, built with Django and React.
 It provides a secure platform for students to submit feedback to faculty and administrators while maintaining anonymity.

 ## Features